 Any beekeeper, particularly beginners, would not want to come across burr combs in their beehives.
 Burr comb is formed out of the spaces that exist between the frames.
-The spacing should be as evenly as possible.
-Moreover, they should be just wide enough to allow for movements of the honey bees between the combs and the hive.
+The spacing should be as even as possible.
+Moreover, they should be just wide enough to allow for movement of the honey bees between the combs and the hive.
 This means that it should not be too large or too small.

 Burr combs connect one frame to a another nearby frame, or one frame to the wall of the beehive.
 This depends on where the space occurs.
 This is problematic for the beekeeper since the connected frames cannot be removed easily or safely.
 This is because the burr comb must first be broken before the frame can be pulled from the hive.
 This can take a lot of time to correct.

 It is important to note that the honey bees are all about their space in the beehive.
 The honeycomb is like a home to them and its where all their activities are carried out.
 When the space is too large, the bees will opt to build another honeycomb in the remaining space.
 This is what we call a burr comb.